The best Labor Day deals on Amazon right now | CNN Underscored

 Furniture

-To top-rated Nathan James Theo Oak Wood Modern Bookcase ($116.19, originally $148.91; amazon.com) will add some vintage vibes to any living room or study and has nearly 5,000 five-star ratings.
-The brand’s Parker Modern Desk ($174.93, originally $279.99; amazon.com) is another excellent choice for the home office, thanks to its chic mid-century modern design and storage space.
+To top-rated Nathan James Theo Oak Wood Modern Bookcase ($116.19, originally $148.91; amazon.com) will add some vintage vibes to any living room or study and has nearly 5,000 5-star ratings.
+The brand’s Parker Modern Desk ($174.93, originally $279.99; amazon.com) is another excellent choice for the home office, thanks to its chic midcentury modern design and storage space.

 For something a little more glam, check out the Sauder International Lux Bookcase ($149.07, originally $184.99; amazon.com), featuring open glass shelves with tempered gold trim.